0x000000000000000000001/0x000000000000000000001/README.md

 # Hi there 👋

 I'm a software engineer and architect focused on using pure functional programming to unlock extreme real-world constraints.
-Whether that means bypassing modern JavaScript environments to target legacy servers, or pushing relational databases to their physical limits.
+Whether that means making modern state-of-the-art ecosystems secure and truly scalable, or bypassing them to target legacy servers, or pushing relational databases to their physical limits, etc.

 ### 🔬 Current focus and research